Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Overview

-This page lists the GPS / GNSS chipsets that are used in the various Garmin watches.
+This page lists the GNSS chipsets that are used in the various Garmin watches that are used on GPS-Speedsurfing (GP3S).

-Chipsets for more recent watches have often been obtained from teardowns, reviews, or via deduction.
+Chipsets for the newer watches have typically been obtained from reviews, disassembly / teardown, testing and / or deduction.

-Chipsets for older watches have been obtained from a variety of sources, including [fellrnr.com](https://fellrnr.com/wiki/GPS_Accuracy-summary) and [test results](https://www.dropbox.com/sh/psdyxm93y2m12j3/AABNlbBRsF2E3edvzqnnMPC4a?dl=0&preview=Test+Results+-+All+Watches.xlsx) by Mark Gee.
+Chipsets for the very old watches have been obtained from a variety of sources, including [fellrnr.com](https://fellrnr.com/wiki/GPS_Accuracy-summary) and [test results](https://www.dropbox.com/sh/psdyxm93y2m12j3/AABNlbBRsF2E3edvzqnnMPC4a?dl=0&preview=Test+Results+-+All+Watches.xlsx) by Mark Gee.

-### Chipsets
+### Commonly used on GP3S

+The following pages list the GNSS chipsets inside the different ranges and models:

 - Epix
 - [Fenix](fenix.md)